pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-new-2022/index.md

 At Pulumi, we are passionate about pushing the state of the art of Infrastructure as Code forward, and applying modern Infrastructure as Code to support Kubernetes projects and teams is a critical component of that vision.
 All of these new features around Pulumi and Kubernetes help to further empower teams to build scalable and robust solutions around Kubernetes and Pulumi IaC.

-We’re so happy to be able to partner with the Flux project to bring all of the benefits of its composable GitOps toolkit to Pulumi users.
+We’re so happy to be able to work with the Flux project to bring all of the benefits of its composable GitOps toolkit to Pulumi users.
 We’re excited about the new use cases that Inline Infrastructure support in the Pulumi Kubernetes Operator enables.
 And we’re thrilled to bring Server Side Apply and Patch support to the Pulumi Kubernetes Provider.

 You can [learn more about Pulumi and Kubernetes](https://www.pulumi.com/registry/packages/kubernetes/) or jump in and [get started](https://www.pulumi.com/docs/get-started/kubernetes/) right away.